-Because Pi = 180°, you can use the general formula degrees * PI()/180 to get radians.
+Because Pi = 180°, the general formula for degrees to radians is degrees * PI()/180.
 For example, to convert 45° to radians, the Excel formula would be 45*PI( )/180 which equals 0.7854 radians.
 More examples in the table below:

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.